thejh/node-astjourney/Readme.md

 Properties:

- - `statements` is an array of statements.
+ - `statements` is an array of statements or undefined.

 splice